Ukraine airline grounds most flights, readies for bankruptcy

 In 2011, AeroSvit’s financial loss tripled year-on-year to 1.456 billion hryvnias.
 It has not reported 2012 results.

-AeroSvit, controlled by Ukrainian businessman Ihor Kolomoisky, is one of Ukraine’s two biggest carriers along with Ukraine International Airlines UIA.L, its main competitor.
+AeroSvit, controlled by Ukrainian businessman Ihor Kolomoisky, is one of Ukraine’s two biggest carriers along with Ukraine International Airlines (UIA), its main competitor.

 Before reducing the number of its flights to just six this month, AeroSvit operated 80 international routes to 34 countries.